gpjmartin/fs1/tpch/README.md

 config.properties.j2:
 query.max-memory-per-node=32GB

-The above assumes you have >> 64GB of memory on the coordinator and workers.
+The above assumes you have >= 64GB of memory on the coordinator and workers.

 ## Scripts Files:</br>
-**sf100.sh** - Uses the TPCH.SF100 Schema, and does a CREATE TABLE AS SELECT syntax to create the 8 x TPCH Tables on GCS (ORC Format).
-Approx 120GB of data is read from the TPCH Tables.
+**sf100.sh** - Uses the TPCH.SF100 Schema, and uses a CREATE TABLE XXX AS SELECT syntax to create the 8 x TPC-H Tables on Object Storage (e.g. GCS, ORC Format).
+Approx 120GB of data is read from the TPC-H Tables.
 LINEITEM is 85GB at source.</br>

 **sf100_v2.sh** - Same as above, but creates the LINEITEM Table empty, and then INSERTS each year one at a time.
-There is data from years 1992 to 1998 inclusive.
-The INSERTS filter on those years.
-All other tables are created using a CREATE TABLE AS SELECT syntax (just one operation).
+There is data from years 1992 to 1998 inclusive in TPC-H. The INSERTS filter on those years, one year at a time.
+All other tables are created using a CREATE TABLE XXX AS SELECT syntax (just one operation).
 Approx 120GB of data is read from the TPCH Tables.
 LINEITEM is 85GB at source.</br>

-**sf1000.sh** - Uses the TPCH.SF100 Schema.
+**sf1000.sh** - Uses the TPCH.SF1000 Schema.
 The LINEITEM Table is created empty, and data is INSERTED.
 The INSERTS are filtered on year and another unit - quarter by default.
 This creates 28 splits (7 years x 4 quarters).  </br>